-This section outlines programs, services and strategies to minimise the potential for dogs and cats to create a nuisance and is consistent with Sections 68A(2)(c)(vi), 68A(2)(a), (c)(i), (c)(i), (d), (f) of the Act.
+This section outlines programs, services and strategies to minimise the potential for dogs and cats to create a nuisance and is consistent with Sections 68A(2)(c)(vi), 68A(2)(a),(c)(ii),(d),(f) of the Act.

-2014/15 2015/16 2016/17
+2014/15 2015/16 2016/17 2017/18 2018/19 2019/20 2020/21

-Dogs wandering 39 60 65
+Dogs wandering 39 60 65 37 41 55 26

-Barking dog complaints 4 28 17
+Barking dog complaints 4 28 17 16 6 19 12

-Nuisance/Feral Cats 15 12 15
+Nuisance/ Feral Cats 15 12 15 9 7 15 7

-Council has experienced a slight increase in stray animals, largely due to an increase in ranger patrols of the municipality.
+Council experienced a slight increase in wandering animals, largely due to an increase in ranger patrols of the municipality.
 These patrols have identified dogs wandering where as in the past, officers would respond to complaints only.
 There is a corresponding increase in infringements issued for wandering and unregistered dogs.

-- Council has orders made under Section 26 of the Act which outline the requirement for dogs to be under effective control by means of a chain, cord or leash in designated areas and for areas which are designated as prohibited for dogs to be present. - O Buloke Shire Council Local Law No. 4 Animals 2011 includes maximum numbers of domestic animals on certain size allotments, excess animal permits, and appropriate animal accommodation including nuisance provisions and removing animal excrement on council land.
+- Council has no orders made under Section 26 of the Act which outline the requirement for dogs to be under effective control by means of a chain, cord or leash in designated areas and for areas which are designated as prohibited for dogs to be present. - Buloke Shire Council Community Local Law 2019 includes maximum numbers of domestic animals inside and outside of the Local Laws designated township, excess animal permits, and appropriate animal accommodation including nuisance provisions, an adequate fencing provision and removing animal excrement on council land.
 Extensive community consultation was undertaken in the preparation of this local law.